 Smoking; a burning “electrical” smell; loud noises, such as “clicking,” “buzzing” and “popping”; and fires.

-In light of these complaints, attorneys are looking into whether a class action lawsuit can be filed.
-Specifically, they’re looking into the following brands:
+In light of this information, attorneys are looking into whether a class action lawsuit can be filed involving the following brands:

 What Could Be Causing a Fire Risk in the Microwaves?